VanZandtr/DungeonGame/README.md

 - Furthur class skill design        (Added May 2019)
 - Lore and Item/Equipment creation  (Added May 2019)
 - Turn Dungeon_Minions.py into two scripts (Combat and Minions).
 (Added May 2019)
 - Change Dungeon_Minions.py, Dungeon_Skills.py, and Dungeon_Items.py into Tables.(Added May 2019)
+- Make items/equipment usable in combat           (Added May 2019)